Holyhead Mail Pier Lighthouse

 Holyhead Mail Pier or Admiralty Pier Lighthouse on Salt Island, Anglesey, is an inactive lighthouse which was designed by the civil engineer John Rennie in 1821.
 It was built in the early 19th century to help guide shipping into the newly constructed harbour, now known as the Port of Holyhead, which acted as the terminus for the packet service between England and Ireland.
-It is probably the second oldest lighthouse in Wales, after Point of Ayr Lighthouse and is the last of a series of three lighthouses located on Salt Island.
+It is the last of a series of three lighthouses located on Salt Island.

 History

 The lighthouse was built as part of extensive improvements to Holyhead Harbour authorised by an Act of Parliament in 1810.
 The harbour was the mail packet station for packet boats crossing to Ireland, providing a postal service between Dublin and London, via Telford’s new turnpike road which was completed in 1826.
 Howth Harbour Lighthouse is a matching tower in Howth, Ireland, also designed by Rennie, for the other terminal of the Irish packet steamer.

 The lighthouse is of national significance as one of John Rennie's surviving works.
 He was one of the most eminent engineers of the world's first Industrial Revolution.
 Of particular importance, in a Welsh context, is the early date of the lighthouse lantern, which was originally lit by gas.
 Before the conversion to electricity a gas works was located on the island to power the lighthouse, the piers and even part of Holyhead itself.
 The tower survives intact and has elegantly curved gallery railings, similar to those at Bardsey Lighthouse.
 It is no longer in use, although it is used as a navigation reference for sailors.